Mike Evans Player Prop Bets for NFL Week 8 | Tampa Bay vs. New Orleans 10/31/2021

 Season Stats

+- Evans' stat line this year shows 37 catches for 496 yards and seven touchdowns.
+He puts up 70.9 receiving yards per game and has been targeted 59 times.

+- So far this season, 19.1% of the 309 passes thrown by his team have gone Evans' way.

-- Evans has seen the ball thrown his way 11 times in the red zone this season, 19.0% of his team's 58 red zone pass attempts.
+- With 11 targets in the red zone this season, Evans has been on the receiving end of 19.0% of his team's 58 red zone pass attempts.

-- The Buccaneers have run 65.2% passing plays and 34.8% rushing plays this season.
-They rank second in the NFL in scoring.
+- The Buccaneers have called a pass in 65.2% of their plays from scrimmage this year while staying on the ground 34.8% of the time.
+This offensive attack ranks second in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Evans' matchup with the Saints.